lassebunk/human_power/README.md

     $ gem install human_power

-If you are using Rails, you can add a sample *config/robots.rb* configuration file:
+If you are using Rails, you can add a sample *config/robots.rb* configuration file and route for `/robots.txt`:

     $ rails g human_power:install